-A non-technical hard fork means that, in a chain of blocks, history can be rewritten if token holders "democratically" approve the decision.
+can be rewritten if token holders "democratically" approve the decision.
 This possibility to rewrite history has no close parallel in traditional financial markets and it in fact contradicts two defining features of Blockchain: rewriting the history of transactions, and introducing human intervention (Yermack, 2017).
 Traditional governance mechanisms allow agents to change the future of organizations and financial markets.
-Blockchain governance and the option to implement forks may not only change the future of organizations and markets in the Blockchain environment but also their past.
-The ethical and governance implications of this are tremendous and this is why the Blockchains methods of consensus are a crucial element to always take into account.
+Blockchain governance and the option to implement forks may not only change the future of organizations and markets in the Blockchain environment but also their past.47 The ethical and governance implications of this are tremendous and therefore the Blockchains methods of consensus are a crucial element to always take into account.

-4.6 Other solutions and technological developments
+4.6.
+Other solutions and technological developments